 Policies related to immigrant students in Host Countries.

 PISA results show a strong correlation between immigrant learning outcomes and the characteristics of host countries’ education systems and policies.
-For instance, first and second-generation immigrant students with similar socioeconomic status perform differently in science in several host countries even after accounting for the socio-economic composition.
+For instance, first and second-generation immigrant students with similar socio-economic status perform differently in science in several host countries even after accounting for the socio-economic composition.
 These results suggest that school systems and policies affect immigrant learners with similar cultural and socio-economic backgrounds (OECD, 2016).
-To clarify, the cause of such disparities may range from policies such as residential segregation, tracking, the concentration of immigrants in disadvantaged schools, and stratification.
-Undoubtedly, migrant children and their families face essential challenges.
+The cause of such disparities may range from residential segregation, and tracking to the concentration of immigrants in disadvantaged schools.
+Undoubtedly, migrant children and their families face fundamental challenges.
 In conclusion, how countries support them through public social and educational expenditure is vital for their general well-being (IOM, 2017).

 Immigrant Students’ Well-Being.

-Well-being is described as “a dynamic state characterised by students experiencing the ability and opportunity to fulfil their personal and social goals.
+Well-being is described as “a dynamic state characterized by students experiencing the ability and opportunity to fulfill their personal and social goals.
 Thus, it encompasses multiple dimensions of students’ lives, including: cognitive, psychological, physical, social and material.”
 (Borgonovi & Pál, 2016, p.
 8).
 PISA’s five dimensions (see Figure 1) can be measured through different subjective and objective indicators.
-For example, competencies, perceptions, expectations and living conditions tend to be strongly dependent on home and school contextual factors.
-These dimensions contribute to determining students’ overall functioning, satisfaction, and evaluating the quality of their lives (Borgonovi & Pál, 2016).
+For example, competencies, perceptions, expectations, and living conditions tend to be strongly dependent on home and school contextual factors.
+These dimensions contribute to determining students’ overall functioning, satisfaction, and evaluation of their quality of life (Borgonovi & Pál, 2016).

 Students’ Social Well-Being.

 The social dimension of students’ well-being includes sociological perspectives such as family, peers, and teacher relationships, the availability of emotional and practical support, and interpersonal skills (Pollard and Lee, 2003).
-PISA 2015 measures five areas of social well-being (see Figure 2): belongingness at school; social learning experiences; relationship with their teachers, their peers, and their parents.
-Each dimension is analysed through a set of instruments and measures within the student survey (Borgonovi & Pál, 2016).
+PISA 2015 measures five social well-being areas (see Figure 2): belongingness at school; social learning experiences; relationship with their teachers, their peers, and their parents.
+Each dimension is analyzed through a set of instruments and measures within the student survey (Borgonovi & Pál, 2016).
 In similarity to the learner outcomes, dimensions within the students’ social well-being also differ across countries.
-Hence, these studies suggest that immigrant social well-being might also be affected by schools systems and educational policies (OECD, 2015a).
+Hence, these studies suggest that immigrant social well-being might also be affected by school systems and educational policies (OECD, 2015a).